 I was recently selected for one of five inaugural Equity Fellowships for children’s librarians of color through the National Association of Library Services for Children.
 I’ve also advanced at work, moving from children’s librarian to a librarian position with CPL’s new Assistive Resources Center.

 My journey has taught me that the path to leadership isn’t always a straight line.
 But if you stay open to the possibilities, keep speaking up and push yourself a little bit more every day, you will discover that your voice can indeed be powerful.

 Are you ready to lead?
 Applications are now open for the 2020 Leadership Institute.
 We’re looking for energetic, aspiring leaders with disabilities passionate about making change.
-If you submit an application before September 9, 2019, you’re guaranteed an interview.
-Apply by October 9, 2019 at ada25chicago.org/apply.
+The deadline to submit an application is October 9, 2019.